Skip to main content

 Payment Model

-A pay-as-you-go payment model is used for network volumes.
-Funds are debited from the balance every hour for the previous hour of network volume usage.
+The pay-as-you-go payment model is used for network volumes.
+Each hour, your balance is debited for the previous hour of network volume usage.

 note